pisgahk/nvim/README.md

 I do not deserve to take all the credit.
 This was a clone and modification of the nvim setup by [Arfan Zubi](https://github.com/3rfaan), [Arfan Zubi YT](https://youtube.com/@zubiarfan?si=03t-IIL6_Ows-gWB).

-This setup has been customised for users of Rust, HTML, CSS, Bash, Lua.
+This setup has been customized for users of Rust, HTML, CSS, Bash, Lua.

-It is loaded with a tonne of feature including: auto completion features, LSP support, beautiful UI ...
+It is loaded with a tonne of feature including: auto completion features, LSP support, beautiful UI among other features.

 # Requirements: